chrishart0/open-webui-nvidia-cuda-setup/README.md

 # Open WebUI Nvidia CUDA Setup

-This repo is a ready to set of infra for locally running Open WebUI and other supporting software such as image generation and Text-To-Speech integrated out of the box and ready to go.
+This repo is a ready to set of infra for locally running Open WebUI and Ollama in docker along with other supporting software such as image generation and Text-To-Speech integrated out of the box and ready to go.

 The official Open WebUI repo has some good scripts and IaC but their need to support a broader audience means less of the bells and whistles are running out of the box.